TomisinJ/tomisinj/README.md

 **Makers Academy (Jul 21 - Nov 21)**

-- Frequently pair with other developers in order to problem solve efficiently, requiring teamwork and communication
+- Frequently paired with developers, requiring clear communication
-- Follow Test Driven Development principles to write programs
+- Followed Test Driven Development principles
-- Adapt to learning new languages frequently
+- Adapted to using new technologies and debugging

 **Before joining Makers Academy, I used online programming courses to support my self-led learning (May 20 - May 21)**